 For more information on the cost of a Maine Coon kitten, and the factors that impact the purchase price, read my article How Much Do Maine Coon Kittens Cost?

+Maine Coons are considered a hearty and healthy breed.
 These cats have an average lifespan of 10 to 15 years.

 European Maine Coon Breeder Near Me

 Buying a Maine Coon is a huge commitment, so make sure you think carefully before buying one of these big cats.

 Considering that European Maine Coons tend to be pricier, you will want to make sure that you are only buying from a reputable breeder.

 For a complete list of registered Maine Coon cat breeders in the United States, click here.